quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part26_The_Bellman_Err.md

 Background context explaining that while VE is not learnable, its minimizing parameter vector can still be found.
 The Mean Square Return Error (MSRE) is another objective function that is both learnable and unique with respect to the data distribution.
 :p How are Value Estimation (VE) and Mean Square Return Error (MSRE) related in terms of their optimal solutions?
 ??x
-Value Estimation (VE) and Mean Square Return Error (MSRE) have the same optimal solution for parameter \(w\), as they differ only by a constant variance term.
+Value Estimation (VE) and Mean Square Return Error (MSRE) have the same optimal solution for parameter $w$, as they differ only by a constant variance term.
 This means that while VE itself is not learnable, finding the parameter vector that minimizes it can still be achieved through learning.
 ```java
 // Pseudocode to relate VE and MSRE
 public double calculateMSRE(double[] stateValues, double[] returns) {